aljims/ECS-H110M4-EFI/README.md

 ## Updates:

-  * Latest EFI has proper USB Mapping and ACPI files built exactly for this motherboard.
+  * Use the latest EFI for Ventura.
+Has proper USB Mapping and ACPI patches.